 Our chapter is committed to service and raising awareness for our philanthropy, Service for Sight, which has founded five schools around the United States for the visually impaired and promotes education of sight preservation.
 Delta Gamma has raised over $2,800,000 for Service for Sight grants.

 This philanthropy has been the focus of the Delta Gamma Fraternity since 1936, when a blind Delta Gamma member, Ruth Billow, petitioned to adopt providing aid to the blind as our philanthropy.
-Today, 285 million people worldwide are blind and/or have visual impairments.
+Today 285 million people worldwide are blind or have visual impairments.
 Our goal as Delta Gamma’s is to help our philanthropy grow by funding sight preservation schools, training guide dogs, funding equipment to further sight mobility, supporting programs to provide accessible jobs for those with visual disabilities, and so much more.
-Click below to learn about the 2017-2018 grant recipients who benefitted from our philanthropy; the recipients range from infants to senior citizens.
+Since 1951 (when the Delta Gamma Foundation was created), Delta Gamma is proud to be the longest continuous donor to the American Foundation for the Blind.
+Click below to learn about the 2017-2018 grant recipients who benefitted from our philanthropy!
+The recipients range from infants to senior citizens.

 Service for sight- joining forces:

 In addition, a branch of our philanthropy supports veterans and those serving in our armed forces through the Service for Sight: Joining Forces program.
-This program supports veterans and military personnel who have suffered from visual impairments during their time serving in our military.
-During the year, we host many drives to collect supplies to send to soldiers abroad and at Fort Benning.
-As the only panhellenic sorority on Auburn’s campus that works with our Armed Forces through our philanthropy, we strive to bring the Auburn community together to give back to those fighting for us.
+This program is designed to give back to the men and women of the military in the United States and Canada.
+Due to the high percentage of military personnel returning home with visual impairments, eye trauma or vision loss, Delta Gamma wanted to create a program that was dedicated to them by partnering with the United States Association of Blind Athletes, Team with A Vision, and the Massachusetts Association for the Blind and Visually Impaired.
+During the year, Delta Sigma hosts many drives to collect supplies to send to soldiers abroad and at Fort Benning.
+As the only Panhellenic sorority on Auburn’s campus that works with our Armed Forces through our philanthropy, we strive to bring the Auburn community together to give back to those fighting for us.
 Not only do we host supply drives open to donations from the community, but also we set up letter writing tables on the concourse to allow Auburn students to send words of encouragement to our soldiers overseas.

 Golden anchor program: